How much does pregnancy counseling and adoption planning cost for birth parents?

 You do not need an attorney and there are no costs charged to you.
 We will handle all the legal details of the adoption.

 How much contact can I have with my baby?

-You may have as much contact with your baby at the hospital as you desire.
-When planning your child’s adoption, you can choose an open adoption plan—one that allows ongoing visits with your child, or you can choose a less open adoption that keeps you informed about your child’s progress through letters and photos.
+You may have as much contact with your baby at the hospital as you want.
+When planning your child’s adoption, you can choose an open adoption —one that allows ongoing visits with your child, or you can choose a less open adoption that keeps you informed about your child’s progress through letters and photos.
 Adoptive families respect the need of birth parents to know that their child is loved and happy.
 Finally, if you decide you would not like to have any ongoing contact with your child and the adoptive family, confidential adoption plans are also possible.
 The choice is up to you.